kilingki/DGM_DeepFillV2/README.md

 ## DeepFillv2_Pytorch
 This is a Pytorch re-implementation for the paper [Free-Form Image Inpainting with Gated Convolution](https://arxiv.org/abs/1806.03589).
-This is a Team Project Codes for DGM/ACV Class.
+This is a Team Project Codes for DGM/ACV Class of UNIST AIGS.

 This repository contains "Gated Convolution", "Contextual Attention" and "Spectral Normalization".
 ## Requirement